Agnetha - The Facts

 Zigenarvän - the single

 The last single release in 1969 was "Zigenarvän" (Gipsy friend) at the beginning of November.
-The single reached #5 on the Swedish hit chart.
+The single entered Svensktoppen on November 23rd, 1969 where it stayed for 6 weeks reaching #5.
+The single cover featured the singer in her classical pose which would be seen many times in the future.

 1970